drosen555/iqwebsite-clone/docs/join-example.md

 ![](media/onstage-properties.jpg)

-The Onstage step is usually used to import external relational data (e.g. databases) into Integrator via a *connection*.
+The Onstage step is usually used to import external relational data (e.g. databases) into ELTMaestro via a *connection*.
 In the case of the sandbox, we have provided a small database and a preconfigured connection named DVD_RENTAL_DATABASE_LOCAL for you to experiment with.